 Reason #2: To Offer A Better Education

 After Common Core “logic” came into play and overcrowded classrooms became the norm, the decline of public-school education has been a constant.
 As a homeschooling parent, you’ll have complete control over what your children are learning.
 For many, this means adding stronger college prep classes, since many young people say they just don’t feel academically prepared to attend college.
-Most homeschooling parents choose to add in real-life skills that are necessary for life in general, such as banking, understanding loans and mortgages, and tax preparation, to name a few.
+Most homeschool families choose to add in real-life skills that are necessary for life in general, such as banking, understanding loans and mortgages, and tax preparation, to name a few.

 One-on-one instruction is also known to boost a child’s learning ability and that’s something that is woefully absent from classrooms today.
 As you work with your child, playing on strengths and building up weak spots, you are working to create a very stable and confident person who will be better able to tackle whatever they experience after graduation.